brycie-boy/The_Cosmos/🔮 The Cosmos/🫀 The Core.md

 # 🫀 The Core

 Welcome Travler.
 This is the heart of The Cosmos.
 Where all streams flow.
-Here, you shall choose the path in which you wish to embark upon.
-A vast journey awaits you here.
-Have fun!
+It is from here that you shall choose the path in which you wish to embark upon.
+A vast journey awaits you.

 ___